 The intern teaching program is designed to be a high quality experience for intern teachers as well as their mentor teachers and their students.
 Participating schools and mentors work together with the WFED coordinator which allows the interns and mentor teachers to work together and learn together as reflective practitioners.

 WMU’s intern teaching program allows interns and mentors to use the College of Education and Human Development’s co- teaching model to improve the preparation of intern teachers.

 Intern teacher—An intern teacher is a university student who is assigned full time for one semester to a school and who is preparing to be a teacher by studying and teaching under the guidance of a mentor teacher.

 Mentor teacher—A mentor teacher is an experienced teacher who guides the practice of an intern teacher.

-Sites: The following school districts are currently participating as sites in the CTE intern teaching program:
+Sites: The following school districts are currently participating as sites in the WFED intern teaching program:

 - Battle Creek

 - Van Buren Skills Center